Zimbabwe Food Guide

 Kapenta (Matemba)

-Small sardine-like fish from Lake Kariba, introduced from Lake Tanganyika in the 1950s.
-Dried or fresh, usually fried crispy or cooked in tomato sauce.
-Important part of local food economy and culture.
-Crunchy, flavorful protein source served with Sadza.
+A small, sardine-like fish from Lake Kariba, brought over from Lake Tanganyika in the 1950s.
+It comes dried or fresh and is usually fried until crisp or cooked in tomato sauce.
+Kapenta matters to the local economy as much as the table, and it makes a crunchy, salty relish for Sadza.

 Biltong